ccarpenter04/BSLI/README.md

 ## BSLI
-A library that attempts to identify the language that a given class file was compiled from.
-This is useful for determining which standard runtimes are required ahead of time to do complete static analysis.
+A library that attempts to identify the source code language that class files were compiled from.

-Pull requests are welcome along with suggested language additions and any hints as to how to better detect any of the supported source languages.
+This is useful for determining which standard runtimes are required ahead of time to do more thorough static analysis.

-Unit tests also need to be written to verify correct functionality.
-Anyone is welcome to write them.
+Pull requests that add support for detecting new source code languages, fix detection methods, and improve detection methods are welcome.

 ### Supported languages
 * Java